Related Topics

 Vision rehabilitation can provide transformative benefits, including:

-• Increased Safety: Orientation and mobility training teaches us how to navigate safely and confidently at home and elsewhere.
+- Increased safety: Orientation and mobility training teaches us how to navigate safely and confidently at home and elsewhere.
 This training can also reduce the risk of falls, accidents, and injuries.
-Home labeling can improve safety related to food storage & preparation, prescription medications, chemicals/cleaning supplies, and more.
+Home labeling can improve safety related to food storage and preparation, prescription medications, chemicals/cleaning supplies, and more.

-• Increased confidence & independence: Vision rehabilitation services also help those with vision impairment maintain the highest levels of freedom and autonomy.
+- Increased confidence and independence: Vision rehabilitation services also help those with vision impairment maintain the highest levels of freedom and autonomy.

 How to access vision rehabilitation services

-If you or someone you know is living with vision impairment, vision rehabilitation organizations are located across the country.
-These organizations are often supported by a state agency that assists people facing blindness and low vision.
+If you or someone you know is living with vision impairment, vision rehabilitation organizations located across the country can help.

 Sources